layer3switch/metrilyx-2.0/README.md

 metrilyx-2.0
 ============
-Metrilyx is a web based dashboard engine as a frontend to OpenTSDB.
-It allows for analyzing, cross cutting and viewing of time series data in a simple fashion.
+Metrilyx is a web based dashboard engine  to OpenTSDB, a time series database used to store large amounts of data.
+It allows for analyzing, cross cutting and viewing of time series data in a simple manner.

 ### Requirements
 Metrilyx will run on any system that supports the packages below.
 It has primarily been tested on RedHat based flavors of Linux.